Reading/Writing to Cosmos DB with FME

 Connecting to Cosmos DB

-CosmosDB is a NoSQL database on the Microsoft Azure platform, it supports indexing and querying of geospatial data that's represented using the GeoJSON specification.
+CosmosDB is a NoSQL database on the Microsoft Azure platform.
+It supports indexing and querying of geospatial data that's represented using the GeoJSON specification.
 As you will see below, writing large volumes of data to Cosmos DB in bulk isn't as performant as we might expect.
 However, performing simple spatial queries against huge datasets is extremely fast.

 Writing Data

-If you are writing a large amount of data up to Cosmos DB, the main SQL API we are using is not suitable for very large datasets.
-There are various ways to bulk upload data into CosmosDB both online and offline, see the Azure documentation for further information.
+If you are writing a large amount of data to Cosmos DB, the main SQL API we are using is not suitable for very large datasets.
+There are various methods for bulk uploading data into CosmosDB, both online and offline.
+Refer to the Azure documentation for additional information.

 If you want to use FME to write data to Cosmos DB, here are a few tips: